-- 3.2.2.
-Aircraft and pilots - Jumps may be made from any kind of aircraft.
-The organizer must provide sufficient aircraft and qualified pilots to run the events in good time. - The aircraft provided must be able to carry at least one complete team. - The drop speed must not exceed 120 knots and must not be below 60 knots. - The pilots must ensure that the jump runs are made on the correct altitude and with the correct speed/power setting. - For FS, on the invitation to the Championships the organizer has to announce the type of aircraft and the exit door to be used (i.e. side door right or left or ramp door).
+3.2.2.
+Aircraft and pilots

+- Jumps may be made from any kind of aircraft.
+The organizer must provide sufficient aircraft and qualified pilots to run the events in good time. - The aircraft provided must be able to carry at least one complete team. - The drop speed must not exceed 120 knots and must not be below 60 knots. - The pilots must ensure that the jump runs are made on the correct altitude and with the correct speed/power setting.